Win11Strove/babylon-chain/x/finality/README.md

 Babylon's BTC Staking protocol introduces an additional consensus round on blocks produced by CometBFT, called the finality round.
-The participants of this round are referred as finality providers and their voting power stems from staked bitcoins delegated to them.
+The participants of this round are referred to as finality providers and their voting power stems from staked bitcoins delegated to them.

 The Finality module is responsible for handling finality votes, maintaining the